leodeslf/leaf/src/content/notes/method/agile/scrum.md

 ## Scrum Origins

 The word "scrum" (or "rugby approach") was brought to product development by Hirotaka Takeuchi and Ikujiro Nonaka on their paper **"The New New Product Development Game"** in the 1986, where they analyzed new approaches that lead them to better understand how can we *enhance development speed and flexibility*, both well-known weak points of old, sequential methods.
 Ken Schwaber and Jeff Sutherland co-created Scrum based on it (1995) inheriting the *Agile philosophy*.
-Later, Mike Beedle wrapped Scrum around *XP practices and artifacts*.
+Later, Mike Beedle wrapped Scrum around *XP practices and artifacts* (2001).

 That paper identified six key characteristics leading companies had: